 Chronic lung diseases are the third leading cause of death in America.
 Almost 7% of Americans have some form of chronic lung disease according to the Centers for Disease Control.
+In this article, we will discuss home remedies for COPD.

 Many adults are not even aware that they have a chronic lung disease because they are asymptomatic in the beginning.
 Magnesium, ginseng, and curcumin have been shown in studies to help the symptoms of COPD.